spotinst/help/src/docs/ocean/cluster-overview-tab.md

 The Autohealing widget shows the number of events for which AWS autohealing replaced an unhealthy instance with a healthy instance.
 By monitoring these autohealing events on the Autoscaling Activity panel, you can track how effectively Ocean Autoscaler maintains your cluster's health and resilience to failures.

-###   Autoscaler Graph
+###   Autoscaling Activity Graph

-The Autoscaler Graph is designed to help you more intuitively understand the interaction between the infrastructure and the applications it supports.
+The Autoscaling Activity Graph is designed to help you more intuitively understand the interaction between the infrastructure and the applications it supports.
 It also provides cluster activity insights at a granular level so you can see why the Ocean Autoscaler triggered a specific scale event within the cluster.

 The Autoscaler Graph displays the breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.

-You can view Autoscaler events directly on the graph for up to the last 12 hours.
+You can view Autoscaler events directly on the graph for up to 12 hours?.

 [placeholder for graphic when available]

 ###   How to View the Autoscaling Activity Graph

+There are

+To set the zoom level:

+On the top-right of the screen, select to zoom by i hour / 12 hours / 7 days.
+You can adjust the zoom level further by dragging the handles on the lower graph left or right.

 ![autoscaler-activity-graph-1](https://github.com/spotinst/help/assets/159915991/6f68dd11-ab78-44db-9b50-7953a185801b)